 Women who are doctors and engineers, when interviewed, overwhelming confirmed that exposure to science and technology when they were young girls, gave them the confidence to become who they are today.
 The research shows that over 74% of young girls who express interest in science and technology, usually out perform their male counterparts.

 The program objective is to provide an opportunity for girls to learn the skills needed for the future in an environment that is just for them.
-A place where girls feel comfortable and welcome to investigate science and technology.
+A place where girls feel comfortable and Shore Lab Discovery Center and The Science Ship to investigate science and technology.
 Our program provides an encouraging environment with positive, relatable role-models to help girls pursue their dreams.

 Field Programs work in a similar manner as classroom programs but are aimed at students in the seventh grade and above.
 The classroom is the outdoors requiring time away, usually overnight stays that can last for up to 3 days on domestic programs and as long as four weeks for international programs.
 Instructors are University professors and post doctorate candidates all experts in the subject matter.

 Field Programs are based on class size, age appropriateness, available materials and staffing.
 Day trips aboard the RV Morning Star Explorer are available based on relative position of the vessel.
 Trip(s) may be subject to review by participating school districts.
 Requests for programs are made by teachers or schools through the "Teachers" portal.
 The exception is Scientific Diver Training.
 Please review requirements under "American Academy of Underwater Sciences Diver Certification".